-You can replace netlogo_logging.xml with any valid log4j XML configuration file, which will be discussed in more detail later.
+You can replace the path tonetlogo_logging.xml with any valid log4j XML configuration file (see below for more information).

 Using logging

 When NetLogo starts up it will ask for a user name.
 This name will appear in all the logs generated during this session.